archan937/lock-o-motion/README.md

 LockOMotion provides a possibility to run Ruby code at startup.
 You can think of it as a Rails initializer.
 Just add a file called `lotion.rb` within the root directory of your RubyMotion application.

-Let's say the path of your RubyMotion is `/Users/paulengel/Sources/just_awesome`.
-Create a file as `/Users/paulengel/Sources/just_awesome/lotion.rb`.
-When containing the following:
+Let's say the root directory of your RubyMotion application is `/Users/paulengel/Sources/just_awesome`.
+Create a file at `/Users/paulengel/Sources/just_awesome/lotion.rb`.

+And when containing the following Ruby code:

     puts "Hello, I am `lotion.rb`"
     puts SlotMachine.class